Fake Craigslist Houses for Rent

 Here’s the REAL Details for This Same House:

 3 bedrooms / 2 baths.
 Property has no utilities turned on.
 Buyer is responsible for turning on utilities for inspections etc. Property sold AS IS.
 Large four level split with attached deck and gazebo.
 Situated on a corner lot and just under 1 acre of land.
 Home needs some TLC to make all your own.

 Here’s Where This Craigslist Scam Gets INTERESTING:

 The house was actually under contract to be SOLD when it was found on Craigslist, and it really did SELL to new owners.
 It was never a rental to begin with.
 It was a house that was listed for sale by a REALTOR®.
 But because it had been vacant, the scammer was able to successfully use the same pictures and advertise it as being for rent, when it never was to begin with.

 Craigslist Apartment Scams

 Craigslist apartment scams are also prevalent.
-The apartment below is listed in 2 entirely different areas in Maryland!
+Here’s another real example: The apartment below was listed in 2 entirely different areas in Maryland!
 The Craigslist ads are identical.
 Who knows where else it might also be listed?!?